amaenb0u/Textractor-to-SillyTavern/README.md

 # Textractor → SillyTavern Bridge

 Listens for input from Textractor WebSocket hook as a client and sends it to SillyTavern as `/send` commands.
 You will need to have [Textractor](https://github.com/Artikash/Textractor) installed together with [textractor_websocket](https://github.com/kuroahna/textractor_websocket/) plugin.
+You will need to have python installed on your machine to run the script.

 ## Setup
 1. Create a folder where you want to have the tool